-CED activities focus on promoting local business expansion and retention; increasing transfer funds within a local economy (such as tourism dollars and retirement dollars); economic analysis; increasing exports and local entrepreneur development.
+CED activities focus on promoting local business expansion and retention; increasing transfer funds within a local economy (such as tourism dollars and retirement dollars); economic analysis; and increasing exports and local entrepreneur development.
 In addition, efforts include programs that result in local leadership development and effective community non-profits.
-In undertaking this work CED has a number of special emphases.
-These include:
+In undertaking this work, CED has a number of special emphases.

 - Working with Latino communities and businesses